airpair/using-locs-css-naming-conventions/post.md

 ```
 #### HTML Preview of LOC
-If you notice, inside of an HTML document you should be able to trace the parent back up, and know what is exactly written where so you can trace back to the origin file.
+If you notice, inside of an HTML document you should be able to trace back to the parent, and know where the CSS group is written.

 ```
     <!-- Global Reusable Box Layout Component -->